TechSavantis/polisparalela/site/content/thinks/tomangos-new-brand-identity.md

 ---
-title: "Tomango's new brand identity"
+title: "Polis Paralela's new brand identity"
 author: "mike"
 date: 2012-12-11 17:02:46
-description: Revealed - the brand identity for Tomango thinks/categories:
+description: Revealed - the brand identity for Polis Paralela thinks/categories:
  - brand
  - latest-news
 ---

-Following on from the announcement of the arrival of Tomango in our previous blog post, we are now able to reveal the new brand identity for the company.
+Following on from the announcement of the arrival of Polis Paralela in our previous blog post, we are now able to reveal the new brand identity for the company.

 ![](images/blog/brand-identity.jpg "The final brand identity design.")